What is a DDoS Attack and How Does It Work?

 What is CAPTCHA?

-CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart), or alternately known as “challenge-response,” is a test commonly used to determine whether or not the user is a human or a computer.
+CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
+It’s a test to see if you’re a human or a computer.

-CAPTCHA is used to prevent automated programs from accessing a website or program.
+CAPTCHA helps stop automated programs from getting into a website or program.

-• The user enters a word or phrase that is unique to the given website.
+• You enter a word or phrase that’s unique to the website.

-• The word or phrase is then presented to a CAPTCHA program.
+• This word or phrase is shown to a CAPTCHA program.

-• A human would recognize the word or passage instantly.
+• A human can spot the word or passage right away.

-• A computer must solve the CAPTCHA program’s puzzle.
+• A computer has to solve the CAPTCHA puzzle.

-• CAPTCHAs are intended to prevent automated programs from accessing websites, but they can also be a nuisance to users.
+• CAPTCHAs keep automated programs out, but they can also annoy users.

 CAPTCHA protection:

-There are several methods you can use to prevent CAPTCHAs from appearing on your website.
-Here are a few of them:
+There are ways to avoid CAPTCHAs on your website.
+Here are a few:

-• Make sure the CAPTCHA system functions correctly.
-Test it regularly before redirecting users to it.
+• Make sure your CAPTCHA system works right.
+Test it often before sending users to it.

-• Use a CAPTCHA to filter out spam bots.
+• Use a CAPTCHA to block spam bots.

-• Choose a CAPTCHA that is appropriate for your audience.
+• Choose a CAPTCHA that fits your audience.

-• Use a CAPTCHA that offers both a human and computer test.
+• Use a CAPTCHA that tests both humans and computers.

 What is CloudFlare?

-CloudFlare is a content delivery network, or CDN, which stores copies of your website’s content in multiple data centers across the globe.
-The copies are stored in different data centers, so if one data center is attacked, your website will be available from another data center.
+CloudFlare is a content delivery network, or CDN.
+It stores your website’s content in many data centers worldwide.
+This way, if one data center gets attacked, your site is still available from another.

-• CloudFlare protects websites and applications against DDoS attacks.
+• It protects websites and apps from DDoS attacks.

-• CloudFlare blocks malicious bots, protects users from phishing, and protects against typo-hacking.
+• It blocks malicious bots and protects users from phishing.

-When it comes to malware protection, test your website regularly, and invest in malware protection software.
-When it comes to your website’s security, invest in threat prevention.
+For malware protection, regularly test your website.
+Also, invest in malware protection software.
+Protect your website’s security with threat prevention.

 Leave a Reply